 - Milk - thins it out, so you can drizzle it easier

 What is the best fish for tacos?

-White mild saltwater fish are a great choice for tacos.
+A white mild saltwater fish is a great choice for tacos.
 Some of the best ones are cod, snapper, mahi mahi, flounder, or halibut.